tylerlinen/Team-Profile-Generator/README.md

 # About The Project
 <img width="1440" alt="Screen Shot 2021-06-30 at 12 44 42 AM" src="https://user-images.githubusercontent.com/66691586/123906867-f1a31d80-d942-11eb-8cf4-1fa66306d12e.png">

-Generates team from users input.
+Generates team based on the users input.
 Choose between Engineer, Manager, or Intern.

 ## Built With